 Leaders must have a vision about the future.
 Once shared and communicated, this vision will be the motivating factor for team members to become productive and effective.

-In this book, Dave Ramsay gives you a step-by-step guide to:
+In Entreleadership: 20 Years of Practical Business Wisdom from the Trenches, Dave Ramsay gives you a step-by-step guide to:

 [Want to get more done?
 Increase productivity?
 Stop procrastinating?
 See the 27 best books on productivity and time management.]